Jump to accessibility statement Skip to content

 Honorary Graduates

 The ceremonies are also an opportunity to honour those who have excelled in a particular field with an honorary doctorate or fellowship.
-Lord Coe, Ridley Scott and Lord Robert Winston are among those who have been recognised by the University in the past.
+Dave Stewart, Lord Coe, Ridley Scott and Lord Robert Winston are among those who have been recognised by the University in the past for their outstanding contribution in music, sport, film and science.

 Your future with us